-Pilot Officer James Stirling Moore (156433) served in the Royal Air Force during World War Two.
-He was the son of Thomas Moore and Miriam R Moore of Belfast, Co.
-Antrim.
+Pilot Officer James Stirling Moore (156433) served in the Royal Air Force during the Second World War.
+He was the son of Thomas Moore and Miriam R. Moore of Belfast.
 Family and friends knew him as Stirling.

 As a young man, Stirling was a talented amateur footballer.
 His name features in the publication ’75 Years of the Northern Amateur Football League’.
-His blossoming football career ended during the 1938-1939 season through both injury and the outbreak of war.
+His blossoming football career ended during the 1938-1939 season through both injury and the outbreak of the Second World War.

 R.A.F.
 78 Squadron

-Serving in RAF 78 Squadron, Pilot Officer Moore was the Navigator in Peter “Bunny” Bunclark’s crew.
-Captain Bunclark was the most experienced in the Squadron nearing the end of his second tour.
+Serving in R.A.F.
+78 Squadron, Pilot Officer Moore was the Navigator in Peter “Bunny” Bunclark’s crew.
+Captain Bunclark was the most experienced in the Squadron, and nearing the end of his second tour.
 He had won a Distinguished Flying Medal on his first and was on his way to a Distinguished Flying Cross.

 A Lucky Escape